cdgriffith/Box/README.rst

 EasyDict not have a way to make sub items recursively back into a regular dictionary.

+Adding new dicts to lists in the dictionary does not make them into EasyDicts.

 Both EasyDicts `str` and `repr` print a dictionary look alike, `Box` makes it clear in repr that it is a unique object.

 **addict**

+Adding new dicts to lists in the dictionary does not make them into `addict.Dict`s.

 Is a default dictionary, as in it will never fail on lookup.
-It also goes into lists and makes those into sub objects as.
+Is totally a copy cat that started ten months after `reusables.Namespace` ;-)